yaricom/goNEAT_NS/README.md

 ![alt text][mazens_medium_winner_records]

-Above is a rendering of maze solving simulation by agents controlled by ANNs which is generated from genomes of all organisms introduced into population until winner is found.
+Above is a rendering of the maze solving simulation by agents controlled with ANNs generated from genomes of all organisms introduced into population until winner is found.
 The agents is *color coded* depending on which species the source organism belongs.
 The fitness of agent is measured as a relative distance between it's final destination and maze exit after running simulation for particular number of time steps (400 in our setup).